greenhas/spg_website/content/Communities/2022-01-21-Helpful-if.md

 ---
 date: 2022-01-21T12:19:15-05:00
-title: "linkblog: just finished 'New Bill Claims To Ban 'Surveillance Advertising,' But Doesn't Actually Do It | Techdirt'"
+title: "🔗linkblog: just finished 'New Bill Claims To Ban 'Surveillance Advertising,' But Doesn't Actually Do It | Techdirt'"
 tags: ["link","Communities","surveillance","advertising"]
 ---
 Helpful if worrying read.